 A: To request a copy of your health record contact CMH Medical Record Department at 503-338-7528.

 You may request a copy of your medical record.
-Please complete an Access Request form and mail, fax or deliver it in person to:
+Please complete a Release of Information Form and mail, fax or deliver it in person to:

 2111 Exchange St.